assafshomer/social_verify/README.md

 * Fetch the certificate from the url
 * Fetch the full certificate chain up to a CA
 * Verify all certificates in the chain
-* Check that the url in the sight certificate matches with the url mentioned in the certificate
+* Check that the url in the site certificate matches with the url mentioned in the certificate
 * returns an assoicative array with the following keys:
 ```
 {